Random walks in Euclidean space: The Local Limit Theorem

 let $p=(\wt\mu*\mu)^{*(L)}(G^\circ)$ and let $\mu_1$ be $1/p$ times the restriction of $(\wt\mu*\mu)^{*(L)}$ to $G^\circ$.
 The only non-trivial property to check is that almost non-degeneracy holds if $L$ is sufficiently large.
-It is enough to check this condition for one point $x$, because then the claim follows from the same Noetherian property argument as in Lemma \ref{lm_almostnd}.
+It is enough to check for an arbitrary point $x$ the condition that the points $\g(x)$ for $\g\in\supp \mu_1 $ do not lie in a proper affine subspace, if $L$ is sufficiently large possibly depending on $x$.
+Then the claim follows from the same Noetherian property argument as in Lemma \ref{lm_almostnd}.

 Denote by $o$ the order of $K/K^\circ$.
-Using the central limit theorem for the measure $\wt\mu*\mu$, we can find an integer $L_0$, and a finite set
+Using the Central Limit Theorem for the measure $\wt\mu*\mu$, we can find an integer $L_0$, and a finite set

 which approximates an $(o+1)\times\cdots\times(o+1)$ grid.
-The approximation can be arbitrarily good, if $L_0$ is sufficiently large.
+The approximation can be arbitrarily good if $L_0$ is sufficiently large.
 All that we need is that a proper affine subspace intersects $A$ in at most $|A|/(o+1)$ points.

 Then by the pigeon hole principle, there is $\t_1\in K$ such that